angular-architects/ngrx-toolkit/docs/docs/with-data-service.md

+---
+title: withDataService()
+---

 `withDataService()` allows to connect a Data Service to the store:

 This gives you a store for a CRUD use case:

 ```typescript
 export const SimpleFlightBookingStore = signalStore(